goyalji240207/sigma-demo/README.md

 # sigma-demo
-this is demo of github
+this is demo of github.